code4lchemist/code4lchemist/README.md

 ## 🎯 Personal Interests

 <p><a href="https://github.com/code4lchemist/code4lchemist/raw/refs/heads/main/elit2.mp4"><img align="left" src="./elit2.png" width="40%"></a>
-I love videogames and I am currently exploring game development using <a href="https://godotengine.org/">Godot</a>, where I enjoy the creativity and challenges that come with building immersive experiences.</p>
+I love videogames and I am currently exploring game development using <a href="https://godotengine.org/">Godot</a>, where I enjoy the creativity and challenges that come with building immersive experiences.<br><br><em>If you click on the image, you will download a small demo video of a pet project of mine made with Godot.</em></p>

 <br clear="both"><br>

 <p><a href="https://github.com/code4lchemist/code4lchemist/raw/refs/heads/main/mm.mp4"><img align="right" src="./mm.png" width="40%"></a>
-Additionally, I have a passion for programming on the <a href="https://www.arduino.cc/">Arduino platform</a>, allowing me to create innovative projects that blend technology with everyday life.</p>
+Additionally, I have a passion for programming on the <a href="https://www.arduino.cc/">Arduino platform</a>, allowing me to create innovative projects that blend technology with everyday life.<br><br><em>By clicking on the image, you will be able to download a video about a pet project for a computer tower screen, made in C++ for ESP32.</em></p>

 <br clear="both"><br>